Access your teaching qualifications - Disaster recovery

 Recreate the lost postgres database server

 Follow the steps for either Option 1 (to recover from azure backups) or Option 2 (to recreate via terraform and restore from scheduled offline backup).
+Details regarding which option to choose can be found at the start of this scenario.

 Option 1: Recover from Azure backups